iProov/firebase/sdk/android/README.md

 In the `example-app` folder, you'll find an example implementation of the iProov Firebase Android SDK.

-1. Download the google-services.json file from Firebase and add it to the `example-app/` directory.
+1. Download the google-services.json file from Firebase and add it to the `example-app` directory.
-2. Open the `example-app` directory in Android Studio.
+2. Open the `example-app` directory in Android Studio to build and run the project.

 ## Further reading